Jump the navigation

 Major Requirements

 For a list of the course work needed to complete the major(s), refer to the catalog that was current during the second semester of your sophomore year when you submitted your Declaration of Major.
-Your catalog year is printed at the top left on your Academic Evaluation.
+Your catalog year is displayed at the top left on your Academic Evaluation and in My Porgress.
 If any deviation from the required course work has been approved by your major department and is not already shown on your academic evaluation, a written request, email is preferred, to the Registrar's Office from the department chair is needed.
 Please discuss completion of your major requirements with your faculty adviser.
 Note that a maximum of one-third of the credits required for your major may come from transfer work, and that several departments and programs have lower transfer credit limits.
 In any case, the remainder of the work must be completed at Whitman.
 If you are pursuing a double major, courses applying to one major may not apply to the other major unless specifically approved.

 Minor Requirements